-They are not as safe as it is possible for others to access or hack them from the internet.
-However, they usually make transactions a bit more convenient, easier and faster.
-Best used as a medium between cold-storage and transacting.
-Store a limited amount of coin on the hot wallet to carry out anticipated transactions.
+They are not as safe as others can access or hack them from the internet.
+However, they usually make transactions more convenient, easier and faster.
+Best used as a medium between cold storage and transacting.
+Store a limited amount of coins on the hot wallet to carry out anticipated transactions.

 Hot wallets can be further subdivided as follows

-Desktop wallets software which can be downloaded from the wallet’s website to your computer.
+Desktop wallet software can be downloaded to your computer from the wallet’s website.
 These wallets are as secure as your computer is.
-So, if someone gets physical or remote access to your computer they can get access to your wallet… your keys… your cryptocurrencies!
+So, if someone gets physical or remote access to your computer, they can access your wallet… your keys… your cryptocurrencies!